APalaitis/faderport-16-fl-studio/README.md

 # To Do

 ## Bugs:
+* Select (EX) buttons are not functioning correctly.

 ## Features:
 * Rewrite plugin mode to use all 16 faders.
+* Assign stereo width mode to some button.
+* Assign EQ mode to some button.

 ## Code quality:
 * Extract duplicate parts of OnMidiMsg to common.py, see how it can be refactored for clarity.